-- 4.1 Responsibility for procurement is delegated to staff in accordance with Limits of Delegated Authority in the Internal Management Plan, with procurement activity reported to the relevant Sub-Committee. - 4.2 Staff shall maintain and review at least annually a list of contractors prepared to carry out qualifying repairs, as required by the Scottish Secure Tenants (Right to Repair) Regulations 2002. - 4.3 Use of the Public Contracts Scotland (PCS) portal is encouraged, including direct requests for quotations (Quick Quotes) for lower value, non-regulated procurements.
+- 4.1 Responsibility for procurement is delegated to staff in accordance with Limits of Delegated Authority in the Internal Management Plan, with procurement activity reported to the relevant Sub-Committee. - 4.2 Staff shall maintain and review at least annually a list of contractors prepared to carry out qualifying repairs, as required by the Scottish Secure Tenants (Right to Repair) Regulations 2002.
+Annual review shall include ensuring that appropriate insurances are in place, and that, where relevant, rates have been updated.
+Contractors are not required to re-submit all details annually, or re-apply for listing. - 4.3 Use of the Public Contracts Scotland (PCS) portal is encouraged, including direct requests for quotations (Quick Quotes) for lower value, non-regulated procurements.
 Use of Quick Quotes may be up to its limit, with the option to use other means when it has not produced a valid or acceptable tender. - 4.4 Procurement threshold values in place from time to time under Scottish public procurement regulations are to be observed. - 4.5 Awards should not normally be on the basis of lowest price only.
 Procurement procedures should establish the most economically advantageous tender.
 Procedures aimed at obtaining the lowest price may only be used in exceptional circumstances as permitted by procurement legislation in place from time to time. - 4.6 The number of bidders in a competitive selection process for consultants or contractors, when above the limits stated in the Limits of Delegated Authority in the Internal Management Plan, must be sufficient to ensure genuine competition.
 A minimum of 5 candidates (consultants or contractors) should normally be invited to tender at appointment stage.
-The number actually available to be invited to tender will depend on how many candidates meet the Association's minimum standards, but the intention should be to invite 5 or more.
+The number actually available to be invited to tender will depend on how many candidates meet LHA's minimum standards, but the intention should be to invite 5 or more.
 This may be reduced to 3 if appropriate for the award stage of a 2 stage process.
-The minimum requirement for being invited to tender shall be satisfactory completion of the PCS Single Procurement Document, or participation in Quick Quotes. - 4.7 Procurement communication will normally be electronic. - 4.8 Consideration should be given as to whether at the time of each procurement, the Association is a body governed by public law.
+The minimum requirement for being invited to tender shall be satisfactory completion of the PCS Single Procurement Document, or participation in Quick Quotes.

-- 4.9 Appropriately qualified external consultants, e.g. RIBA, RICS, may be employed to administer procurement exercises. - 4.10 Annual budgets are to be considered by staff in advance, so that if required an annual procurement strategy and annual procurement report can be prepared and published. - 4.11 All staff and committee involved in procurement are expected to declare interests.
-Any consultants involved in the selection of contractors on behalf of the Association must also declare any conflicts of interest. - 4.12 Subject to compliance with applicable procurement regulations, negotiated procedures may only be used in the following circumstances:
+- 4.7 Procurement communication will normally be electronic. - 4.8 Consideration should be given as to whether at the time of each procurement, LHA is a body governed by public law. - 4.9 Appropriately qualified external consultants, e.g. RIBA, RICS, may be employed to administer procurement exercises. - 4.10 Annual budgets are to be considered by staff in advance, so that if required an annual procurement strategy and annual procurement report can be prepared and published. - 4.11 All staff and committee involved in procurement are expected to declare interests.
+Any consultants involved in the selection of contractors on behalf LHA must also declare any conflicts of interest. - 4.12 Subject to compliance with applicable procurement regulations, negotiated procedures may only be used in the following circumstances: